nicklayb/snowhite/README.md

 ## Creating modules

-**Important note**: To keep your system easily updatable, try to not update existing file/module.
-Always create new files or update those that exists for such purpose such as `_override.scss` and `snowhite.ex`.

 You can create your own modules using either the `Snowhite.Builder.Module` or a any raw `Phoenix.LiveView` component.

 For most use case, you might prefer to use the `Snowhite.Builder.Module` as it includes [some convenient functions](#convenient-functions).
-To use Phoenix.LiveView, refer to [the documentation](https://hexdocs.pm/phoenix_live_view)
+To use Phoenix.LiveView, refer to [the documentation](https://hexdocs.pm/phoenix_live_view).

 The only required function is `render/1` as shown below.